 Agile purposely didn’t dictate how to accomplish its guiding principles.
 It left that wide open for innovators to come up with their own solutions.
 So how do you put agile into practice?

 Scrum: an agile framework

 Some people call Scrum a type of agile.
 Others call it a subset.
 But Scrum isn’t really the same “type” of thing as agile at all.

 The main difference between Scrum vs agile is this:

 Scrum is a tool to help developers put that philosophy into action.
 That tool is most often referred to as a framework.

 Where agile avoids the day-to-day details of how to implement itself, Scrum aims to accomplish exactly that.
 Scrum gives development teams a set of processes, strategies, and daily routines to achieve agile development.

 In fact, the whole notion of Scrum vs. agile is a misnomer.
 They don’t compete or clash at all.
 Quite the opposite – Scrum is built to complement and actualize the principles of agile.

-To see how Scrum does this, please check out some of our recent posts such as What is Scrum?, Scrum Ceremonies: The Blueprint to a Highly Effective Sprint, and Daily Scrum Practices to Rock Your Next Sprint.
+To see how Scrum does this, please check out some of our posts such as Scrum Ceremonies: The Blueprint to a Highly Effective Sprint and Daily Scrum Practices to Rock Your Next Sprint.